 Most policies will let you spend up to 90 days a year overseas.

-Cut your insurance cost by up to 25% by joining a car club
+Cut insurance costs by up to 25% by joining a car club

 Many classic car owners would not be shy about calling themselves an enthusiast - after all, love of anything usually involves a degree of passion!

-And while joining a classic car club for your model brings its own social perks such as meets and days out, it usually brings financial benefits too.
+And while joining a classic car club brings its own social perks such as meets and days out, it usually brings financial benefits too.

-Depending on the club, and for an annual fee usually ranging between £20 and £45, you can qualify for all sorts of perks including discounts with suppliers for spare parts as well as special offers on annual car services.
+Depending on the club, and for an annual fee usually ranging from £20 to £45, you can qualify for all sorts of perks including discounts with suppliers for spare parts as well as special offers on annual car services.

 But the biggest savings from being a member can come on the cost of your insurance.
 Membership can help knock up to 25% off your insurance, eg, £50 off a £200 policy - in fact, the discount on the insurance itself can often more than pay for the cost of annual membership.